Home » PowerShell » Get-ADGroup – Manage Active Directory Groups

 Get-ADGroup -Filter *

-Filter parameter uses PowerShell expression language to write query string for Active Directory.
+The Filter parameter uses PowerShell expression language to write query strings for Active Directory.

-Get-AdGroup Identity parameter used to get specific Active Directory group.
+parameter to get a specific Active Directory group.
+The Identity

 You can get adgroup by